PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:09:18
+Last updated: 2024-04-02 15:10:31
-Random Quote: What happens is not as important as how you react to what happens. - Ellen Glasgow
+Random Quote: By failing to prepare, you are preparing to fail. - Benjamin Franklin